Spiritus Hermeticum: part six

 Matter, Spirit and Space

-One of the most colossal errors in the book appears in the following paragraph which begins Part VII: "In the beginning were God and Matter.
+One of the most colossal errors in the book appears in Part VII: "In the beginning were God and Matter.
 The elements of which the universe is composed were not then in existence, because they had not yet come into being; but they were already in that form in which they were to be generated."
 This silly paradox would not be out of place in Alice in Wonderland.
 Another priceless bit of non-information is: "Now all things which possess the faculty of generating are generative."
 If that were true, then there would be no need for a creating God, and we are here in the morass of thoughtless sayings spouted by the sort of scientist who denies God completely, for according to such nincompoops matter is self-generative and all is a matter of mere chance.

 But the writer becomes even plainer when he says: "Matter, which is manifestly ungenerated, yet has in itself from the first the power of generating; for original fecundity is inherent in the properties of matter, which possesses in itself the power of conceiving things and giving birth to them."
 No need for God, then, if that writer were right.
-What an abyss of ignorance we have here!
+What a morass of misconceptions we have here!
 But the writer has not yet quite finished, for he states positively that: "Matter then is generative by itself, without the help of anything else.
 It undoubtedly contains in itself the power of generating all things."
 If that were true, Matter would be God!

 The writer's speculations on the nature of Space are just as nonsensical, he writes: "Thus the space in which is contained the Universe with all things that are therein is manifestly ungenerated."
 We ask: why 'manifestly'?
 There can be nothing 'manifest' if a thing, or a universe, has not been generated.
 For if any thing is not manifested, in whatever way we may think about manifestation, the thing simply does not exist.
 This is obvious, is it not?
 So if the universe of matter has never been generated, where is it and where are we?
 But though the writer did not mean to say so, or even thought so, there is one thing we can conclude from his statement, and that is that ALL IS ILLUSION which, as many of you will know, is the ABC of occult science.
 Matter, as The Secret Doctrine tells us, whether as an illusion or an actuality, is dead, or sleeping, until God the Father has infused into it His Fiery Spirit.
 Until then it is Chaos; dust; darkness.
-It is the creative Fiery Spirit of God that wakes matter; manipulates it and causes it to bring forth multitudinous forms and beings.
+It is the creative Fiery Spirit of God that awakens matter; manipulates it and causes it to bring forth multitudinous forms and beings.
 Only then can we begin to speak of the properties, magnitudes, positions and operations of matter.

 Now we come to another gem of unwisdom when the writer tells us that matter contains both good and evil and that it was beyond the power of God to prevent evil from torturing us and the planet we dwell on.
-This erroneous notion has led a good many seekers after Truth into a morass of misinformation and confusion.
+This erroneous notion has led a good many seekers after Truth into a lethal minefield of misunderstanding.
 The simple fact is that positive good and negative evil are the reverse of one another, as enshrined in the Kabbalistic motto Demon est Deus inversus.
 Further, no man can know the real meanings of good or evil in the ultimate, though we must try to live according to the best of our ideas about good, and ever flee from that which we know as evil.
 For though we do not know the laws of good and evil, we have certain intuitions and receive messages from the Soul which guide us in our quest for God.
 It is in the power of God to transmute evil into good if in His Wisdom He considers the time for this has come.
 But He does not 'stop' evil because He cannot do so, as the writer says.
 We cannot go wrong if we think of God as being All-wise; All-good, and All-Powerful.

 And now, thank goodness, we come to another fragment which bears the seal of the real Hermes, giving forth a Teaching worthy of that divine Being.
 Here it is: "He whom we name God supreme, a God apprehended by thought alone, is the ruler and director of that god perceptible by sense, who embraces within himself all substances and all matter, and all things without exception that have to do with birth and production."
-The God supreme is the Logos of our own Solar System whilst the other 'god' is a Lord of a Ray.
+The God supreme is the Logos of our own Solar System whilst the other 'god' is the Lord of a Ray.
 The fragment continues: "Spirit, which is subject to the will of the supreme God, and serves him as his instrument, is that by means of which are moved or directed all kinds of beings in the universe, each in accordance with the special character assigned to it by God."
 This God who assigns here is, again, a Lord of a Ray—one of many creators under the Logos of our little Kosmic atom.
 You can read about these Lords of the Ray in The Secret Doctrine and The Golden Star; to discuss them here would take us too far away from our theme as well as requiring long and complex explanations.

 This excellent teaching is followed by: "The process is directed by God, who distributes life to all things in the universe, giving to each one of them as much as it needs.
-Into all things he infuses Spirit, assigning it to each in larger measure, in proportion as the things stand higher in the scale of being."
+Into all things he infuses Spirit, assigning it to each in larger measure, in proportion as the things stand higher in the scale of being.
 These then are the primary things, the prior things, the heads of first principles of all things in the universe; for all cosmic things are contained in them, or wrought by means of them, or made of them."
 All this is most excellent indeed and makes up for the many errors we have pointed out to you earlier.

 We now encounter a perfect teaching on what men call the Void which is absolutely correct in every way.
 It is only comparatively recently that scientists have been forced to abandon their theory that interstellar Space is a 'void.'
 So much for scientific 'progress'!
 Here is that remarkable teaching of Thoth.
 "But as to the Void, which most people think to be a thing of great importance, I hold that no such thing as the Void exists, or can have existed in the past, or will ever exist.
 For all the several parts of the Cosmos are wholly filled with bodies of various qualities and forms, each having its own shape and magnitude; and thus the Cosmos as a whole is full and complete.
 Of these bodies, some are larger, some are smaller; and they differ in the greater or lesser firmness of their substance.
 Those of them which are of firmer substance are more easily seen, as are also those which are larger; whereas small bodies, and those which are of less firm substance, are almost or quite invisible, and it is only by the sense of touch that we are made aware of their existence.
 Hence many people have come to think that these bodies do not exist, and that there are void spaces; but that is impossible.
 And the like holds good of what is called the extramundane, if indeed any such thing exists; for I hold that not even the region outside the Cosmos is void, seeing that it is filled with things apprehensible by thought alone, that is with things of like nature with its own divine being.
 And so our Cosmos also—the sensible universe, as it is called—is wholly filled with bodies, suited to its character.
-The shapes presented by these bodies to our sight differ in magnitude; some of these shapes are very large; others are very small, when the distance of the objects makes them appear small to us; and some things, on account of their extreme minuteness or tenuity, are wholly invisible to us, and are consequently supposed by many people to be 'non-existent."
+The shapes presented by these bodies to our sight differ in magnitude; some of these shapes are very large; others are very small, when the distance of the objects makes them appear small to us; and some things, on account of their extreme minuteness or tenuity, are wholly invisible to us, and are consequently supposed by many people to be 'non-existent.' "

 You may well ask, how did the Teacher know all this without the use of microscopes or telescopes, which were not invented until many centuries, if not millennia later, confirming all that was said by Thoth thousands of years ago?
 The 19th century author, Bulwer-Lytton, drew upon this teaching in his occult novel Zanoni, in which we may read: "Each drop of the water in yon moat is an orb more populous than a kingdom is of men.
 Everywhere, then, in this immense design, science brings new life to light.
 Life is the one pervading principle, and even the thing that seems to die and putrefy but engenders new life, and changes to fresh forms of matter.
 Reasoning, then, by evident analogy: if not a leaf, if not a drop of water, but is, no less than yonder star, a habitable and breathing world,—nay, if even man himself is a world to other lives, and millions and myriads dwell in the rivers of his blood, and inhabit man's frame as man inhabits earth, commonsense (if your schoolmen had it) would suffice to teach that the circumfluent infinite which you call space—the countless Impalpable which divides earth from the moon and stars—is filled also with its correspondent and appropriate life."